pikesley/uncle-clive/README.md

 Will return content of the form _:text_, rendered in the 1982 Sinclair Spectrum character set.

+###Notes

+See also the `examples/png.rb` script for an example of generating PNG images from the JSON content.

 ###Roadmap

 In the future, Uncle-Clive may: